akshit2941/Encrypt-Vault/README.md

   - Provides a patterned and user-friendly console interface.
   - Modular code structure for easy maintenance and extensibility.

+## Data Structures Used

+- **Map:**
+  - Used to store user data, mapping usernames to corresponding User structures.

+- **Struct (User):**
+  - Represents a user with attributes such as username, hashed password, and salt.

+- **String:**
+  - Various string operations are employed for password hashing, salt generation, and file handling.

+- **Vector (for future extensibility):**
+  - The program is structured to allow for potential future features that may benefit from the use of vectors.

 ## Usage

 1. **Registration:**